Grades 3rd – 8th

 Our teachers strive to nurture kids’ growth into independent writers.
 Instruction includes craft lessons, such as –how to incorporate imagery into one’s writing, how to write clearly, how to create believable characters — as well as method lessons — how to get started, the ins and outs of drafting, how to get a lot out of your peer editors.

-In addition to our regular programs we offer our writers the opportunity to sign up for a remote 1-on-1 revision session with a teacher, join the family write night where we can show off our new writing skills to family and friends, and submit a piece to our end of season Youth Ambush Digital Zine.
+In addition to our regular programs we offer our writers the opportunity to sign up for a remote 1-on-1 revision session with a teacher, join the family write night where we can show off our new writing skills to family and friends, and submit a piece to our end of season Youth Takeover Digital Zine.
 Stay tuned for all these exciting options during the summer!

 The goal of our program is to have fun with writing while developing a writerly identity.